internet upload speed slow

 Routers allocate your overall bandwidth to all your online devices and activities.
 If you use a lot of devices and share the network with several other people, you can quickly saturate the connection.
 Even if you’re not actively using devices, they still run in the background and use up your data if they’re connected to your WiFi.

-Your signal might also be interfering with other devices, such as bluetooth speakers and household appliances if they use the same 2.4 GHz or 5 GHz frequency.
+Your signal might also interfere with other devices, such as bluetooth speakers and household appliances if they use the same 2.4 GHz or 5 GHz frequency.

 Solutions: